codewario/PSUnless/docs/Function-Unless.md

 ### -Arguments
 All arguments to be passed to `unless`.
 Essentially replaces the usage of `$args` within the `function` code itself.

 The use of this parameter itself is not particularly useful, but understanding the arguments which are passed in is.
-The full syntax will be explained under this parameter as everything pertinent to usage is passed in through it.
 You should never need to specify `-Arguments` as a named parameter as this `function` is designed to take all inputs positionally.

 Please read the [Description](#description) for full usage information, and read the [Inputs](#inputs) and [Outputs](#outputs) sections for a less verbose explanation of what goes in and gets returned from this `function`.